How artists use the meaning of color in artwork

 Strategic use of color allows the artist to shape a compelling painting.

-Paint a landscape, step-by-step.
+How to paint a landscape, step-by-step.

 the meaning of Color related to emotions